Isis King: America's Next Top Model Cycle 10

 King was living at the Ali Forney Transitional Living Program when she learned about an upcoming photo shoot for the tenth cycle of America's Next Top Model.

 America's Next Top Model Cycle 11

 King asked ANTM art director Jay Manuel whether she could be accepted as a girl "born in the wrong body" if she were to audition as a contestant for the program.
 After the shoot, show host and producer Tyra Banks had her staff search out King to encourage her to audition based on her performance in the photo shoot.
-King became one of fourteen finalists for the eleventh cycle of the show.
-She became the fifth eliminated overall.
+King was the twelfth finalist selected (just before Clark Gilmer and Joslyn Pennywell filled the final two places) for the top fourteen to compete on the reality television show America's Next Top Model Cycle 11.
+She received one second call-out (after Marjorie Conrad) and survived the bottom two over Nikeysha Clarke.
+She became the fifth eliminated overall in her second bottom two appearance after eventual runner up, Samantha Potter, survived for the first time ever.

 Isis King began posing for a photography set primarily concentrated on youth homelessness, which became the catalyst for her returning for cycle 17.

 America's Next Top Model Cycle 17: All-Stars

 After her first appearance on the show, King was selected to return to America's Next Top Model along with former fellow contestant Sheena Sakai to both represent their Cycle together on the first All-Star edition of the show along with twelve other returning models from past America's Next Top Model cycles.
 During her time on the show, she received one first call-out in the first week and was eliminated third after former Cycle 12 semifinalist and Cycle 14 contestant Angelea Preston survived her first-ever bottom two appearance.

 Taz Tagore, co-founder of the Reciprocity Foundation, said that King had an agenda when participating in Cycle 17, she wanted to break the stigma and destroy the barriers for those who identify with the LGBTQ+ community.
 She became a role model for women in that community.